Relativistic corrections to exclusive photoproduction of Quarkonia near-threshold: Conclusion

 \section{Conclusion}

 We have calculated the relativistic correction to exclusive HVM production in the near-threshold limit in the GPD+NRQCD framework.
-In general this correction is found to be sizable for $J/\psi$ production in other processes since $v^2 \sim \alpha_s(2m_c)$ is relatively large.
+In general these relativistic corrections are found to be sizable for $J/\psi$ production in other processes since $v^2 \sim \alpha_s(2m_c)$ is relatively large.
 Thus relativistic corrections to $J/\psi$ production are as important as NLO perturbative contributions.
 We find this to be true in exclusive photoproduction as well.

-Using inputs from lattice for the nonperturbative matrix elements we compare the relativistically corrected $J/\psi$ production cross-section with that of the GlueX data.
-At low values of $W$ the subleading corrections lead to better agreement with the experimental results.
+The GPD moment expansion, while expected to work near the threshold region, fails due to the finite mass of the heavy quark, leading to $1-\xi\sim M_N/M_V$.
+At NLP the corrections from the higher moments are very large, so the result utilizing the full GPD dependence is more reliable and differs a lot compared to the moment result.
+Even using the full GPD, the NLP relativistic corrections change the cross sections by about a factor of two.
+The results are also sensitive to the charm quark mass and therefore inclusion of higher order corrections in $\alpha_s$ at both LP and NLP will be required for better extraction of the GPD.
 We also make predictions for $\Upsilon$ production where relativistic corrections are smaller.
 This provides an important method to test and constrain gluon GPDs at the future EIC collider.

-In terms of future work there are two main issues to address.
+In terms of future work there are several issues to address.
 The first is to investigate other sources of power corrections for the complete picture at next-to-leading power.
 The second is to resolve the issue of endpoint divergence at subleading power in the context of photo/electroproduction away from near-threshold kinematics.
+Finally, $\alpha_s$ corrections at NLP should be computed.
 We intend to follow up on these topics in future work.

 \acknowledgments